18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 #
 # If either opens or closes is empty, missing, or not a date, the position is
 # considered to be upcoming.
-#
-# These dates MUST be formatted as YYYY-MM-DD, where month and day are 2-digits.
-# If the month or day are less than 10, add a 0 to the front.
-This is called ISO
-# 8601 format, and it's one that the site builder automatically understands.
-# Anything else will not be understood as a date.

 # If the position can also close when the maximum number of applications are
 # received, include the maximum number of applications here.
 Remove this line